By: Addison Aloian and Caroline Nihill By: Addison Aloian and Caroline Nihill | September 12, 2022 | Lifestyle

 2300 Southern Blvd., The Bronx / Website

-A fan favorite for New Yorkers with kids, explore the Bronx Zoo this weekend to get your animal fix.
-With all sorts of spooky exhibits from the Extinct Animal Graveyard, to Magic & Mind Reading, to a pumpkin carving demo, the zoo is keeping its annual Halloween tradition alive and open Saturdays and Sundays from Oct.
-1 through 31, and Monday Oct.
-10. Ticket reservations can be made online.
+With all sorts of spooky exhibits from the Extinct Animal Graveyard, to Magic & Mind Reading, to a pumpkin carving demo, the zoo is keeping its annual Halloween tradition alive and open Saturdays and Sundays from Sept.
+30 through Oct.
+29, and Monday Oct.
+9. Ticket reservations can be made online.

 435 Richmond Hill Rd., Staten Island / Website

 For our Staten Island friends, we suggest checking out Decker Farm in Richmond Town for pumpkin picking and hayrides.
-Open Saturdays and Sundays from the beginning of October, and Oct.
-10, you’re able to visit the patch, learn about 19th-century farm life and taste delectable fall food at the oldest continuously operating small farm in NYC.
-Hours are from 11 a.m. to 5 p.m., so don’t forget to reserve your ticket ahead of time!
+Open Saturdays and Sundays from Sept.
+30 through Oct.
+29, you’re able to visit the patch, learn about 19th-century farm life and taste delectable fall food at the oldest continuously operating small farm in NYC.
+Hours are from 12 p.m. to 5 p.m., so don’t forget to reserve your ticket ahead of time!

-An immersive Halloween pop-up bar, Black Lagoon, will be at Brooklyn bar Our Wicked Lady.
-This spooky experience allows guests to encounter a dark, dungeon-like environment that pays homage to the occult and bizarre.
-On the menu, drinks are Halloween-themed and served in custom glassware that is purchasable as a souvenir.
-The drink names reflect the season, including Screaming Banshee, Closed Casket and Hellraiser.
+Immersive Halloween pop-up bar Black Lagoon will be at Someday Bar bar with a spooky experience that allows guests to encounter a dark, dungeon-like environment that pays homage to the occult and bizarre.
+On the menu, drinks are Halloween-themed and served in custom shoppable glassware.
+Drink names reflect the spooky season, including Screaming Banshee, Closed Casket and Hellraiser.

 Photography by: Photo by Kenny Eliason/Unsplash